tradingstrategy-ai/docs/source/programming/index.rst

 This documentation covers how to write trading strategies for decentralised finance using Python and Trading Strategy framework.

-- The documentation here covers how to backtest trading algorithms for :term:`DEXes <decentralised exchanges>`.
-  You need to be familiar with Jupyter Notebooks and algorithmic trading.
+- If you want to get started quickly, hop to the `Getting started Github repository <https://github.com/tradingstrategy-ai/getting-started>`__.

 - If you are new to algorithmic trading and want to just learn algorithmic trading, see :ref:`learning` section.

-- See also `YouTube overview recording and an example Github repository for porting TradingView's PineScript strategies <https://github.com/tradingstrategy-ai/tradingview-defi-strategy>`__.
+- See also `a workshop recording video and an example Github repository for porting TradingView's PineScript strategies <https://github.com/tradingstrategy-ai/tradingview-defi-strategy>`__.

 Developer documentation: